TheFutureIsN0w/Aolyte/README.md

 ## **Liquid-crystal display**

 The I²C LCD, which serves as Aolyte’s eyes and displays the final status after the correct shutdown code is sent, is an addition and is not required for the challenge.
-If you wish to use it, the pin layout is provided below but may also be modified within the code if this is more convenient:
+If you wish to use it, the pin layout is provided below but may also be modified within the code if that is more convenient:

 | Pin layout |  |
 |----------|----------|